12Thanjo/Neutrino/README.md

 	this.x = x;
-	access.y = y;//this.y is readonly, private.y is editable
+	access.y = y;//this.y is readonly, private.y is writable

 	// operator overloading with another Vector`
 	operation += (Vector, vec){